-Students who may need to interrupt their studies for a period of less than one year due to illness (documentation required), financial circumstances, or other reasons may request a Leave of Absence, which requires completing an "Exit Interview Form" and obtaining the appropriate signatures.
+Students who may need to interrupt their studies for a period of no more than one academic year due to illness (documentation required), financial circumstances, or other reasons may request a Leave of Absence, which requires completing an "Exit Interview Form" and obtaining the appropriate signatures.

-An approved Leave of Absence request will permit a student to maintain their/his/ her academic standing while on leave.
-If a student does not re-enroll after the end of the approved leave, then their/ his/her status as a matriculated student will be fully removed.
-A student in this circumstance must re-apply to the AAC in order to re-matriculate.
+An approved Leave of Absence request will permit a student to maintain their/his/her academic standing while on leave and preserve their/his/her AAC Entrance Scholarship and Tuition Promise.
+If a student does not re-enroll after the end of the approved leave, then their/his/her status as a matriculated student will be fully removed.
+A student in this circumstance must reapply to the AAC in order to re-matriculate.
 Moreover, each student who receives one or more federal student loans must obtain documented federal financial aid exit counseling prior to being approved for a Leave of Absence.
 As the Art Academy's internal Leave of Absence Policy operates separately and distinctly from regulations governing federal student loans, prior to being approved for a Leave of Absence, each student considering such a leave must meet with the Director of Financial Aid regarding any consequences a Leave of Absence may have on repayment of the student's federal financial aid loans.
 If a student does not receive an approved Leave of Absence, and acts as though such approval has been granted, then the student will be fully withdrawn from the Art Academy of Cincinnati (see below) as of the last date of attendance as determined by the AAC.